knazeri/edge-connect/README.md

 ```

 ## Datasets
-- We use [Places2](http://places2.csail.mit.edu), [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and [Paris Street-View](https://github.com/pathak22/context-encoder) datasets.
+We use [Places2](http://places2.csail.mit.edu), [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and [Paris Street-View](https://github.com/pathak22/context-encoder) datasets.
 To train a model on the full dataset, download datasets from official websites.

+Our model is trained on the irregular mask dataset provided by [Liu et al.](https://arxiv.org/abs/1804.07723).
+You can download publically available train/test mask dataset from [their website](http://masc.cs.gmu.edu/wiki/partialconv).

 After downloading, run `scripts/flist.py` to generate train, test and validation set file lists.
 For example, to generate the training set file list on Places2 dataset run:
 ```bash
 mkdir datasets